How to Use VLOOKUP in Google Sheets (with Formula Variations)

 • search_key: The value (text, number, date, etc.) to search for.

-• The search_key must exist in the first column of the range.
+Must be in the first column of the range.

-• range: The range or array of data to search within.
+• range: The dataset to search through.

 Basic Example Formula